spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/shopping-list-permission/README.md

 # shopping-list-permission (molecule)

-Displays a permission for shopping lists as 'Full access' or 'Read only'.
+Displays access rights for a shopping list (e.g. "Full access" or "Read only").

 ## Code sample